-As you know, an additional Arc'teryx Sabre shell scored around two months ago: Sabre AR Jacket.
+As you know, a new Arc'teryx Sabre shell scored around two years ago: Sabre AR Jacket.

 They have 2 main differences:

 ...which is why it's called the AR.
 Stands for All Round.

 - October 2022: DropHood vs StormHood: Pros/cons and best uses

 - September 2022: Reviewing Arc'teryx Fall Winter 22/23 Gear